 - Constriction of the pupil

 - Convergence of the eyes

-The action of ciliary muscle is instructed by the parasympathetic fibers originating from the Edinger-Westphal nucleus in the midbrain.
+The action of ciliary muscle is instructed by the parasympathetic fibers originating from the accessory/Edinger-Westphal nucleus of oculomotor nucleus in the midbrain.
 The contraction of this muscle loosens the zonular fibers allowing the lens to relax.
 When the lens relaxes, its degree of curvature increases, making it rounder.
 This way the refractive power of the lens is increased allowing the creation of sharply focused images of the near objects on the retina.

 The aqueous humor is a transparent fluid located within the eye that supplies the inner structures with nutrients and maintains the intraocular pressure.
 It is secreted by the cells of the ciliary body into the posterior chamber of the eye.
 It circulates through the pupil entering to the anterior chamber.
 From here, the fluid exits the eye through the small canas located on the limbus of the eye (the canals of Schlemm).
 The secretion process of aqueous humor must be in synergy with the drainage.
 If this is not the case, the accumulation of this fluid can cause an increase in intraocular pressure, which is the main risk factor for glaucoma.

 Glaucoma is a group of conditions that results in damage to the optic nerve.
 It is the most common cause of irreversible vision loss affecting more than 70 million people worldwide.
 This condition can be detected through ophthalmoscopy and tonometry.
 Glaucomas are classified into two categories;